luannaochoa/BBBKernelDriver-tutorial/README.md

 1. `cd` into linux/drivers/char

-2. Create a directory named motorModule in the stated directory with the following command:
+2. Create a directory named morseModule in the stated directory with the following command:

     `mkdir morseModule`

-3. Place the C code for morseModule in this directory
+3. Place the device driver C code for morseModule in this directory

 4. Create a makefile in this directory
     * Makefile should contain:
        `obj $(CONFIG_MORSE_MODULE) += testchar.o`

+    * This makefile will now look for any testchar.c or testchar.s files because we've included this line

+6. Create a Kconfig file in this directory as well
+    * Kconfig file should contain:

+       `config MORSE_MODULE
+            tristate "Enable MorseModule"
+            default y
+            help`

-5. Run the `cd ..` command.
-Your present working directory should be /linux/drivers/char
+5. Run the `cd ..` command to go back one directory.
+Your present working directory should be '/linux/drivers/char'

 6. Edit the Kconfig file in this directory.
 The goal is to congigure the module to be loaded.
 The file should contain:

-    `config MORSE_MODULE
-    tristate "Enable MorseModule"
-    default y`
+    `source "drivers/char/morseModule/Kconfig" `

 7. In the same directory, make changes to the makefile.
 So at /linux/drivers/char/makefile add the following lines: